Moduli spaces of 1-dimensional semi-stable sheaves and Strange duality on $\mathbb{P}^2$: Introduction.

-In Section 2 we introduce some notations and also some basic properties of the moduli space $M_u$.
+In Section 2 we introduce some notations and also some basic properties of the moduli space $M(d,0)$.
 In Section 3 we show the injectivity of $SD$ and finally in Section 4 we show the surjectivity.
+At the end there is an appendix where we give more properties of the Fourier transform for future use.

 \textbf{Acknowledgements.} I was supported by NSFC grant 11301292.
 I thank E. Looijenga for some helpful discussions.
+I also thank the referee for careful reading and helpful comments.